 G. Program Materials

-1. Co-chairs set deadlines for committee members’ submissions of completed program materials to them, ca. March 15.
+1. Program Committee Co-chairs set deadlines for Network Committee members’ submissions of completed program materials to them about March 15.

-2. Co-chairs create an electronic list to facilitate communication among members of the Program Committee during the planning process.
+2. Program Committee Co-chairs create an electronic list to facilitate communication among Network Chairs during the planning process.

 Committee members receive proposals for papers and panels, complete incomplete panels (in consultation with co-chairs and with each other), rank completed panels, and send to Program chairs complete information about panels and participants.

 Program Committee Co-Chairs and Network Reps work collaboratively to use SSHA’s conference organizing software to accept submissions, make decisions on acceptances and rejections, and construct the program.
 The Program Committee Co-chairs also interface with Indiana University Conferences regularly and proofread the preliminary and published versions of the final program.

 1. Care should be taken in scheduling panels in time slots to minimize overlapping subject matter or participants.
 As program size has increased in recent years, some overlap may be unavoidable.